 Submit proposals and questions about the Bernard Lewis Visiting Lecturers Fellowship to the CI office: Office@CombustionInstitute.org.

-The third Bernard Lewis Visiting Lecturer Fellowship was awarded to the Spanish Section of CI.
-Dr. Jong Soo Kim of the Korea Institute of Science & Technology covered two subjects, namely (1) Oxyfuel combustion in PC Power Plants for CO2 Capture and (2) Flame instability, in particular its implication to oxyfuel combustion (Oxyfuel combustion with ITM (IonTransfer Membrane) Oxygen production or with SOFC is very likely susceptible to oscillatory instability due to high heat transfer required to transfer oxygen ion across the ceramic membrane).
+2007: The third fellowship was awarded to the Spain Section of The Combustion Institute.
+Dr. Jong Soo Kim, Korea Institute of Science & Technology, Republic of Korea, visited several institutions in Spain.
+He delivered lectures on topics that included oxyfuel combustion in pulverized coal power plants for CO2 capture, and flame instability, in particular, its implication to oxyfuel combustion.
+The lecture series explored how oxy-fuel combustion with ITM (IonTransfer Membrane) oxygen production or with SOFC (solid oxide fuel cell) is very likely susceptible to oscillatory instability, due to high heat transfer required to transfer oxygen ion across the ceramic membrane.

-The second Bernard Lewis Visiting Lecturer Fellowship was awarded to the Australian and New Zealand Section of CI.
-Professor Larry Baxter from Brigham Young University in Utah gave a series of lectures on aspects of biomass combustion at the 5th Asia Pacific Conference on Combustion (ASPACC5) and at locations around Australia.
-Prof. Baxter is the recipient of the J.J.
-Christensen Professorship for Thermochemical Sciences at Brigham Young, and has a broad and distinguished research effort in the impact of fuel impurities on combustion systems; development of renewable energy technologies (biomass and black liquor); optimization of fossil energy systems (coal, oil, and gas); and combustion modeling.
+2006: The second fellowship was awarded to the Australia and New Zealand Section of The Combustion Institute.
+Professor Larry Baxter, Brigham Young University, United States, attended the 5th Asia Pacific Conference on Combustion (ASPACC5) and visited several institutions in Australia.
+The lecture series concentrated on aspects of biomass combustion.
+Prof. Baxter is internationally recognized for his broad and distinguished research efforts in the impact of fuel impurities on combustion systems, development of renewable energy technologies (biomass and black liquor), optimization of fossil energy systems (coal, oil, and gas), and combustion modeling.

-The first Bernard Lewis Visiting Lecturer Fellowship was awarded to the Taiwain Section of CI.
-Professor Paul D. Ronney from the University of Southern California gave a series of lectures on combustion, flame, and application.
-Prof. Paul Ronney is a renowned scholar in flame, micropower generation and novel combustion systems and he is especially famous for his series of flame experiments on space flight.
-Through this lecture series and discussions he brought his experiences in the combustion related scientific payload on the space fight as well as his results and achievement of various micropower generation and microfluidic systems.
+2005: The first fellowship was awarded to the Taiwan Section of The Combustion Institute.
+Professor Paul D. Ronney, University of Southern California, United States, visited several institutions in Taiwan and delivered lectures on topics that spanned combustion, flame, and application.
+Prof. Ronney is a renowned scholar in flame, micropower generation and novel combustion systems.
+He is internationally recognized for his series of flame experiments on space flight.
+The lecture series provided forums to discuss combustion related scientific payload in space fight and achievements of various micropower generation and microfluidic systems.